mucommander/mucommander/readme.txt

   destination fields, contributed by Arik Hadas.
 - Added support for SFTP public key authentication, contributed by Vassil Dichev.
+- Added new FTP connection properties allowing to retry when the server is busy, contributed by Ivan Baidakov.

 Improvements:
 - Added Unix permissions support to Zip archives: entries' permissions are